Housing Privacy Notice

 We hold and use various types of personal data about you, including, for example: biographical details; details of the terms of your tenancy with us; rent, disability details and service charge details etc.

-We hold and use various types of special category data about you, including: details of family living in your home which could include information about your health, religious beliefs, sexual life or sexual orientation; equal opportunities monitoring data which could include information about your race or ethnicity, religious beliefs, sexual orientation or health.
+We hold and use various types of special category data about you, including details of family living in your home which could include information about your:

 How do we collect your personal data?